Farama-Foundation/PettingZoo/docs/atari.md

 `full_action_space`:  the effective action space of the Atari games is often smaller than the full space of 18 moves.
 Setting this to `False` shrinks the available action space to that smaller space.

 `max_frames`:  the number of frames (the number of steps that each agent can take) until game terminates.

+`rom_path`: The path to your rom.
+If this is not specified (has value `None`), then the library looks for roms installed with the [PettingZoo-Team/AutoROM](https://github.com/PettingZoo-Team/AutoROM) tool.

 ### Citation